cividi/whitepaper/README.md

 ### 6/10 Automate spatial analysis

-The use of Geographic Information Systems (GIS) is a foundational area of our platform.
-Developments in remote sensing, in particular the proliferation of wide-scale, high resolution, and near-time satellite imagery, have led to notable developments in automating the analysis of land use patterns from crop yields to parking lot occupancy.
+The applied use of Geographic Information Systems (GIS) and Information Modelling (e.g. BIM - Building Information Modeling, UDIM - Urban Design Information Modeling, ...) is a foundational area of our platform.
+Developments in remote sensing, such as the proliferation of wide-scale, high resolution, and near-time satellite imagery, or low-cost low-power sensors, have led to notable acceleration of capabilities in the analysis of land use patterns from crop yields to parking lot occupancy.
 Online marketplaces and data exchanges are already a key instrument to improve and widen the reach of automated spatial analysis (ASA) technology.
-Few are able to take into account the speed at which Machine Learning and Open Data are advancing the state of the art and apply it in practice, and this is our competitive edge.
+As machine learning and advanced networking advances the state of the art, the ability to republish such data openly for transparent spatial analysis remains a crucial goal.

 ### 7/10 Enable consumer choice